chappy84/google-analytics-server-side/README.markdown

 COOKIES
 -------

-Cookies are automatically set when either createPageView or createEvent are called.
+Cookies are automatically set when either trackPageView or trackEvent are called.
 They are however only sent as headers to the browser once, thus if you call either function more than once, or call both functions, then they will only be included in the headers when the first call is made.

-You do have the option to turn off the sending of the cookie headers to the browser which can be done by calling disableCookieHeaders before calling createPageView/createEvent for the first time.
+You do have the option to turn off the sending of the cookie headers to the browser which can be done by calling disableCookieHeaders before calling trackPageView / trackEvent for the first time.

 Quick Note on External Frameworks
 ---------------------------------